'Gilmore Girls' Season 1, Episode 6: Rory's Birthday Parties

 • I can't see Rory carrying a hot pink purse shaped like a guitar.
 That's the type of tacky shit Lorelai likes.

 • Twelve dollars is a perfect present?
 Jesus, Lorelai.
-Let Emily buy Rory something dope and $$$ for once.
+Let Emily buy Rory something $$$ for once.

 • Damien's, the department store Emily and Lorelai shop at, looks weird and depressing.